 The college is governed by a 30-member Board of Trustees, six from each of the five counties it serves.
 Currently, five members from each county are appointed by the county Board of Supervisors, with the local county superintendent serving as the sixth member from each county.

-- Dr. Billy Stewart, President
+- Dr. Brent Gregory, President

-- David Case, Vice President for Institutional Research and Effectiveness
+- David Case, Executive Vice President

 - Mickey Vance, Vice President for Business Operations